ics-software-engineering/meteor-example-form/node-simple-schema.md

 # Notes on migration to node-simple-schema

-Following the directions in [meteor-collection2](https://github.com/aldeed/meteor-collection2), I removed the old versions of simple schema and added the new ones:
+Following the directions in [meteor-collection2](https://github.com/aldeed/meteor-collection2), I removed the old versions of simple schema and added the new ones.
+After a failure, I realized I needed to remove some other packages first.
+Here is what I ended up doing:

 ```
+meteor remove fabienb4:autoform-semantic-ui
+meteor remove aldeed:autoform
 meteor remove aldeed:simple-schema aldeed:collection2
 meteor add aldeed:collection2-core@2.0.0
 meteor npm install --save simpl-schema